The 3 T’s of Vitamin D: Talked about, Taking, Too much–Why and how to take Vitamin D

 When it comes to the taking of Vitamin D it turns out that many or most of us need to.

 Where does Vitamin D come from?
 Very few natural foods contain it.
 The only foods that contain it in significant amounts are wild caught salmon (not farm raised, as most salmon are that we eat) and beef liver.
 Many foods are fortified with low levels of Vitamin D, such as milk, yogurt and some orange juices.
-However, a glass of mild has only about 100 IUs of Vitamin D, which is a small fraction of the approximate 1000 IUs we believe most of us need.
+However, a glass of milk has only about 100 IUs of Vitamin D, which is a small fraction of the approximate 1000 IUs we believe most of us need per day.

 You must get a quality supplement that contains not just Vitamin D, but Vitamin D₃.
 This is the vitamin’s most active form.
 Unconverted Vitamin D is less active, requiring more steps to metabolize it and is less likely to raise blood levels significantly.